peacemakr-io/peacemakr-java-sdk/README.md

 A cloud or on-prem backed SDK that which provides simple, backward compatible, and secure Crypto with built in Key Lifecycle Management.

+## QuickStart: Integrating with this SDK

+## Development and Contributions

 Dependencies:
  - download and install openjdk: https://jdk.java.net/12/
  - untar the download, and install it: `sudo mv jdk-12.0.1.jdk /Library/Java/JavaVirtualMachines/`